Environment &

 Around 70 per cent of HVP’s total landholdings are sustainably-managed plantations.
 As a matter of policy and practice HVP does not harvest native forest.
 The company maintains the remaining 30 per cent of its holdings for plantation protection, conservation and other community values.

-HVP is committed to adhere to both the Forest Stewardship Council’s® (FSC®, FSC-C014387) certification standards and the Australian Forestry Standard (AFS) certification standards on the forest estate.
+HVP is committed to adhere to both the Forest Stewardship Council’s® (FSC®, FSC-C014387) certification standards and the Responsible Wood forest certification making it the first forest company in Australia to have achieved dual certification.
+Responsible Wood is endorsed by the Programme for the Endorsement of Forest Certification (PEFC).
 These systems’ underlying ethos of accountability and continual improvement aligns with our company values of innovation; we will do things better tomorrow than we did today and being responsible and accountable; we take ownership of our decisions.

 Environment